-Recently we were contacted by a gentleman asking about our executive protection training program for North Carolina.
-He had been referred to us by alumni and was interested in attending our next class so he could be licensed to provide EP services.
-But he was confused by our Executive Protection Training Standards, he was sure the state regulatory agency, the Private Protective Services Board only required a 40-hour program of instruction, so why did we have over seventy hours?
+Recently, we were contacted by a gentleman inquiring about our executive protection training program in North Carolina.
+He had been referred to us by alumni and was interested in attending our next class to obtain a license to provide EP services.
+However, he was confused by our Executive Protection Training Standards; he believed the state regulatory agency, the Private Protective Services Board, only required a 40-hour instruction program.
+He wondered why we offered over seventy hours.

-He wanted to attend the forty hours for the “certificate” and that was all.
-It simply made no sense to him to attend a class over the 40 hours, so he decided we were not the “right program” for him.
+He was only interested in attending the forty hours for the “certificate,” that was it.
+It made no sense to him to participate in a class longer than 40 hours, so he concluded that we were not the “right program” for him.

 State Executive Protection Training Standards

-What this gentleman was referencing was the state minimum standards required for a license to provide EP services.
+This gentleman referenced the state minimum standards required for a license to provide EP services.
 Note* So we understand what we are talking about here, minimum standards are defined as “a level of quality or achievement, that is thought to be acceptable as a minimum, and below which is unacceptable”, “It may also relate to or be referred to as acceptable, decent, ethical, or reasonable”.

-The State of North Carolina assembled a group from across the security industry and they determined what the mandatory training for a license should consist of.
-That is, they determined the minimum standards.
-And as a strong supporter of standards we applaud the State for this effort.
-The new program is one we hope other states will consider and emulate because in the case of North Carolina it allows those interested in executive protection to work in the industry without the additional burden of becoming a licenced private investigator as previously the requirement and sets a standard for those entering the industry.
+The State of North Carolina assembled a group from across the security industry to determine what the mandatory training for a license should include.
+They established the minimum standards.
+As strong supporters of these standards, we applaud the State for this effort.
+We hope other states will consider and emulate this new program because it allows those interested in executive protection to work in the industry without the added burden of becoming a licensed private investigator, which was previously a requirement, and it sets a standard for those entering the field.

 “If you’re going to enter into an industry that provides services to keep someone safe and alive I would point out that being someone who just does enough to meet the minimum standards isn’t going to impress many employers or clients”.